 - www.whalesburg.com/pool/xmr1 is a Monero mining pool using the traditional PPLNS payout scheme.
 The payout scheme works exactly in the same way as explained under a) above.
 The payout policy for this pool is available here.

-- The pool fee to be collected by JAGO IT amounts to a uniform 1% calculated from the total mining rewards as defined by the cryptocurrency consensus protocol.
+- The pool fee to be collected by JAGO IT is displayed on each pool detail site under "Pool Stats" and calculated from the total mining rewards as defined by the cryptocurrency consensus protocol.

 § 5 Severability Clause